Orthopedic Specialist to Address Trojan Affiliates

 First published in the Dec.
-25 print issue of the Glendale News Press.
+30 print issue of the Outlook Valley Sun.

 A specialist with the USC Verdugo Hospital’s Clinical Orthopaedic Surgery will speak on “Computers and Technology in Orthopaedic Surgery” to the USC Trojan Affiliates on Thursday, Jan.
 13, at a private home in San Marino.